 - Shares issued (actual realization of options) and shares repurchased can be referenced from the Shareholder’s Equity Schedule

-- Also, input weighted average number of shares and effect of stock options for the historical years.
+- Also, the input weighted an average number of shares and the effect of stock options for the historical years.

 Step 10B – Link share issuances & repurchases from Share Equity Schedule.